Turbocharge Custom Map Creation For Garmin GPS Units

 - Support future improvements to the program

 You don’t have to download a separate “full” version; registering removes all restrictions in the “demo” version.
 For now, the program only works in user accounts that have admin privileges (true for most Windows installations) – this is required to run several utility subprograms.
 If you get a message stating that the “Program may not have installed correctly” (common in Windows 7/8″), go ahead and select the option to reinstall with the recommended settings.
-And if you have problems getting it to work correctly on your system, try right-clicking on the program icon and choosing “Run as Administrator” from the drop-down menu, or see the help file for instructions on granting admin privileges to the program.
+And if you have problems getting it to work correctly on your system once installed, try right-clicking on the program icon and choosing “Run as Administrator” from the drop-down menu, or see the help file for instructions on granting admin privileges to the program.

 Note: There is a limit of 100 image tiles for Custom Maps for most Garmin units.
 This is a Garmin firmware limitation, not one for G-Raster.
 For USGS topographic maps with a small degree of rescaling (1.3 or 1.53 rescale factor), this means that you can fit about 6-8 topographic maps onto your unit.
 If you need more maps than that, you might take a look at Moagu’s built-in BMap2MP utility; while the map quality can be a bit poorer, there’s no limitation other than memory space on how many topographic maps you can put on your unit.
 See this page for more info.
 This limitation has been raised for Montana units; see the program’s help file for more info on this.
 You can use the program’s Chop/Crop/Shrink tool to prepare large images to meet these limitations.

 Having problems registering the program through the eSellerate purchase wizard?
 Try turning off your firewall temporarily.

 Latest version is 6.2, released 7/22/2103; if you have an earlier version, you can update at any time with the installer program.
 Use the Help => About menu selection to determine your current program version; see the help file for the program history.